udacity/create-your-own-adventure/README.md

 * Add a new option to an existing choice point, and link that option to an existing "page".
 * Add a new option to an existing choice point, create a new "page" for that option, and add a sentence or two to the new "page".
+(Be sure to leave a blank line at the end of your page so that others may add some options or new lines.)
 * Add a couple of options to a current dead-end "page", and add a "page" or link to an existing "page" for each option.